SRALee12/DecentralBank/decentralbank.md

 The bank uses deposited assets and equity to expand and contract the money supply to achieve stability of the decentral bank notes it prints.
 The bank sells deposited assets in a currency repurchase market-making operation to contract the currency supply at any time at the pegged price of the currency.
 Since depositors have the right to withdraw their asset at any time (like a normal bank), it is prudent to keep verifiable reserve requirements that are programmed into the client software.
 This way, depositors can transparently audit the network at any time so that the fractional reserve nature of decentral bank is public and auditable.
 The bank can also print bond tokens which pay out a consistent coupon plus interest.
 This provides another mechanism to retract the supply of currency by offering riskless future returns denominated in the decentral bank currency.

 ## Technical Specifications

+## Fork Choice Rule as Governance

+Decentral Bank equity holders control the implicit end-state of the network through their ability to hardfork the network should sufficient social consensus arise among equity token holders.

 ## Comparisons, Criticisms, and Alternatives